rockettheme/docs/Docs/joomla/extensions/rokbooster/INDEX.md

 * Ability to ignore specific CSS and JavaScript files
 * Configurable permissions settings
 * Exempted individual CSS/JS files
+* Option to ignore partial URLs and Paths for JS and CSS
+* Page-specific exemptions

 >> NOTE: If your site's CSS goes blank when you activate RokBooster, there is a permission problem on your server.
 Please change the Cache File Permissions settings in Advanced.